 Note that though Raritan's EMX2-888 has 8 sensor ports, the number of "externally-connected" sensors/actuators that it can manage is limited to 128.

-► Calculation examples for managed sensors/actuators:
+Calculation examples for managed sensors/actuators:

 A sensor package may contain more than one sensor/actuator, and each sensor or actuator is counted as an individual function.
-The calculation principle is that the number of functions that a Raritan or Legrand product (such as a PDU) manages per sensor port cannot exceed 32.
+You cannot exceed 32 functions per sensor port.

 For example: